002A/ixora.io/itp/project_development_studio/midterm-status.rst

 .. description: ITP class: Midterm Status
 .. type: text

-Our class is half over and it is time for our midterm full class feedback session.
+Our class is half over and it is time for our midterm full-class feedback session.
 I've made a lot of progress recently and am excited to share my work with my fellow students.
+I will definitely achieve my original goals for this class, however, if that's the only thing I do with this, it would be a crime.
+This project is absolutely going to live on long after this class is over.

 ..
 TEASER_END